whotracksme/whotracks.me/blog/adblockers_performance_study.md

 In this graph, we present the time it takes for each content-blocker to be initialized from the lists (without any prior caching, which means initializing all internal resources by parsing the raw list).

-We see that only Brave seems to be significantly slower and that *uBlock Origin*, *Ghostery*, *Adblock Plus* and *DuckDuckGo* all perform well.
+We see that only *Brave* seems to be significantly slower and that *uBlock Origin*, *Ghostery*, *Adblock Plus* and *DuckDuckGo* all perform well.

 <img class="img-responsive" src="../static/img/blog/adblockers_performance/time-to-parse-easylist-all.svg" alt="Time to parse Easylist" />

-It seems that the long parsing time for Brave is a [known issue](https://github.com/brave/ad-block/issues/158) tracked on their GitHub repository.
+It seems that the long parsing time for *Brave* is a [known issue](https://github.com/brave/ad-block/issues/158) tracked on their GitHub repository.

+### Key findings on parsing lists

-Now if we remove Brave, we see that there are still differences between *uBlock Origin*, *Ghostery*, *Adblock Plus* and *DuckDuckGo*.
+If we remove *Brave*, we see that there are still differences between *uBlock Origin*, *Ghostery*, *Adblock Plus* and *DuckDuckGo*.
 One reason *Ghostery* is slower than *uBlock Origin* and *AdblockPlus* here is that to achieve maximum performance while matching as well as minimize memory usage, there is a bit more work to do up-front.

-In practice this does not matter so much since it is a one-time operation and that subsequent loads are performed from cache, and this is really fast (in fact, we can even perform the parsing backend-side and just ship the serialized version of the blocker, which removes this step completely).
+In practice, this does
+not matter so much since it is a one-time operation and subsequent loads are performed from cache.
+This is really fast.
+In fact, we can even perform the parsing backend-side and just ship the serialized version of the blocker, which removes this step completely.

 <img class="img-responsive" src="../static/img/blog/adblockers_performance/time-to-parse-easylist-without-brave.svg" alt="Time to parse Easylist without Brave" />

 ### 8. Conclusion

-In this study we looked closely at the performance of some of the most popular content-blockers in use today.
+In this study, we looked closely at the performance of some of the most popular content-blockers in use today.
 In particular, we focused on the efficiency of their network filtering engines, which is the most CPU intensive task they perform.